Goldfinch2/T163_ctrl/README.md

 ## Future Enhancements:

 - **Volume Fade-In:** Consider implementing a fade-in effect when adjusting volume for a smoother experience.
-- **Remote Monitoring:** Ponder the addition of a wireless module for off-site observation and volume level management.
+- **IR Receiver:** Ponder the addition of a IR receiver to set the input or volume from a remote.

 ## Contributing:

 Open for contributions!
 For enhancements or fixes, please create a pull request or issue on our [GitHub repository](#).